Jeansen/cdmn/README.md

 # Some words about robustness
 With reference to the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle) cdmn will silently ignore incompatible or invalid values or configurations and apply defaults where applicable.

 In addition cdmn will not show anything where nothing is to be shown.
-That is, if you tell cdmn to show network gauges but your network cable is not plugged in, gauges for this interface will not be shown.
-If there is only one network interface (which in this case is inactive) the network caption will not show up, at all.
+For example, if you tell cdmn to show network gauges but your network cable is not plugged in, gauges for this interface will not be shown.
+If all interfaces are down the network caption will not show up, at all.

 There are some implemented default settings, but cdmn will not force them on you.
 Rather, they are meant to support you.

 Therefore cdmn does not expect any configuration in the first place.
-But no configuration will have the net effect that nothing will be shown, at all.

-If you want to see something, tell cdmn what you want to see. cdmn will then apply some defaults to get you going.
+But no configuration will have the net effect that nothing will be shown.
+So, tell cdmn what you want to see. cdmn will then apply some defaults to get you going.
 For example, put `URxvt.cdmn.gauges.order: CPU,DISK,MEM,NET` in your .Xresources file to show some of the default gauges.
-Be encouraged to try the other settings then, too!
+Then play around with the other settings!

 # Please note